SAP-samples/btp-events-to-business-actions-framework/docs/project-panel/Integration-With-AWS-IoT/README.md

 > **Important Note** : This branch is work in progress.
 Please use "main" branch for released code.

-In this scenario, AWS IoT Events are sent to SAP Event Mesh using the rules and actions functionality in AWS IoT Core.
-The Node.js extension application subscribes to SAP Event Mesh queue and executes the action that is required to be taken based on the event details.
+In this scenario, AWS IoT Events are sent to SAP Event Mesh/SAP Advanced Event using the rules and actions functionality in AWS IoT Core.
+The Node.js extension application subscribes to Event Mesh queue and executes the action that is required to be taken based on the event details.

 ## Table of Contents